Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/hair/introduction.rst

 Introduction
 ************

-When set to hair mode, particle system creates only static particles, which may be used for hair, fur, grass and the like.
+When set to hair type, particle system creates only static particles, which may be used for hair, fur, grass and the like.

 .. figure:: /images/physics_particles_hair_example.jpg